-Robin Thicke, thanks to his song "Blurred Lines", is rather unpopular, to say the least, being seen as sexist note the word "bitch" in the lyrics and the topless, near-nude women that are just there to dance in his music video really don't help matters and supporting (date) rape note A number of feminists believe the "talk about getting blasted" line implies the girl in the song is drunk, which puts "I know you want it" and "you want to hug me" into a rather dark light.
+Robin Thicke, thanks to his song "Blurred Lines", is rather unpopular, to say the least, being seen as sexist note the word "bitch" in the lyrics and the topless, near-nude women that are just there to dance in his music video and basically provide eye candy really don't help matters and supporting (date) rape note A number of feminists believe the "talk about getting blasted" line implies the girl in the song is drunk, which puts "I know you want it" and "you want to hug me" into a rather dark light.

 Most celebrities, period.

 Justin Bieber, due to wide publicity over his bratty behavior, and the internet's general hatred of modern pop music.

 Pro-life people.
 And people who are pro-choice but set an age limit.